joseMorosoli/intergen-mcs/README.md

 - 10-plots-with-cis.R - plotting results.
 - how-install-lavaansurvey.txt - instructions to install archived R package.

+Some of the scripts have been automatically formatted and summarise to display the original logic while preserving readability.

+Feel free to contact the authors if you have any comments: j.morosoli@ucl.ac.uk

 The original pipeline to compute polygenic scores with LDpred2 can be found at https://github.com/AndreAllegrini/LDpred2

 ## Data